Memorial Hall (University of Kentucky)

-Memorial Hall (UK building number 0049) located at 610 South Limestone Street is a prominent building on the campus of the University of Kentucky.
-It is approximately 17,012 square feet and 130 feet tall.
+Memorial Hall (UK building number 0049), located at 610 South Limestone Street is a prominent building on the campus of the University of Kentucky.It is approximately 17,012 square feet and 130 feet tall.
 The building's construction was funded by donations and individual contributions over a ten-year period through a subscription to the university, beginning in 1919.
 Completed in 1929 as a memorial to those who died in World War I, it is used for lectures and performances, and also serves as a site for graduation ceremonies of some colleges within the university.
 From 1969 to 1970 major renovations of the interior of the building took place.
 The additions include new flooring, seating, powder rooms, lighting, and air conditioning.
 It is located on central campus at the end of Funkhouser Drive.

 The building is a symbol of the University of Kentucky, often used in promotions and advertising.
 Its clock tower is known for being featured in the UK logo, between the U and the K. Memorial Hall features cases within its traverse central hall that hold the names of students that served in the World Wars from all the Kentucky counties.

 On May 4, 2004, the University of Kentucky Board of Trustees approved the naming of the main auditorium in Memorial Hall in honor of Edward T. (Ned) Breathitt, a former Kentucky governor and former chair of the UK Board of Trustees.
 Room 102 in Memorial Hall is now known as the Edward T. (Ned) Breathitt Auditorium.

 Funding

-Funding for the building of Memorial Hall was acquired in Kentucky through a ten-year campaign from 1919-1929.
+Funding for the building of Memorial Hall was acquired in Kentucky through a ten-year campaign from 1919 to 1929.
 The goal was to raise $300,000, but they ended up only raising $115,000, which is $185,000 under the goal.
 Alone, the structure of the building cost $107,250 and adding the outdoor and indoor features the total for construction was $135,000.